 My sister got engaged on New Year’s Eve.
 Her finance said that 2018 was so full of crap he wanted to end the year with at least one piece of happy news, and it was for all of us.
-Over the last year we’ve been helping her plan her wedding.
-And she asked me to be bridesmaid.
+Over the last year, we’ve been helping her plan her wedding.
+And she asked me to be a bridesmaid.

-We’ve done the shopping for dresses – I tried on one dress and decided that was it.
+We’ve done the shopping for dresses.
+I tried on one dress and decided that was it.
 That was my bridesmaid dress.
-I love it – and we found her dress.
+I love it.
+And we found her dress.
 As a family we visited the location where she’s getting married, we’ve joked about the guest list and the music playlist, and generally just got excited about the whole thing.
 It was nice to have something to plan that was nothing but good, and full of love.

 The Writing – all mine!